Useful Links for Landscape Projects

 Article II, section 7(a), Florida Constitution "It shall be the policy of the state to conserve and protect its natural resources and scenic beauty."

 Section 334.044 (26) Florida Statutes "The department shall have the powers and duties to...conserve the natural roadside growth and scenery; and to provide for the implementation and maintenance of roadside conservation, enhancement, and stabilization programs.
 No less than 1.5 percent of

 the amount contracted for construction projects shall be allocated by the department for the purchase of plant materials...."

-“It is the policy of the Florida Department of Transportation to conserve, protect, restore and enhance Florida’s natural resources and scenic beauty when constructing and maintaining the State Highway System.
+“It is the policy of the Florida Department of Transportation to conserve, protect, and enhance Florida’s natural resources and scenic beauty when planning, constructing, and maintaining the State Transportation System.
 Under this policy, Florida can have:

 In carrying out this policy, the Department will:

 - Develop and commit to aesthetics, landscape opportunities, and landscape conservation and protection concepts early in programming, planning, and designing of transportation facilities.